We start with two characters in a room. A basic writing exercise starting with the line…

 They had been on watch for almost three days by this point, halfway through their shift.
 Falling back into their usual patterns Jahn had retreated into his default torpid sulk, while Lee had started to let his imagination run away with him.

-This was a long watch, made worse by the inevitable boredom that came from being stuck in the cramped bunker and having nothing to watch but the desert.
-Visible only through the narrow window, the red lifeless sands stretched unbroken to the horizon.
+This was a long watch, made worse by the inevitable boredom of being stuck in the cramped bunker with nothing to watch but the desert.
+The red lifeless sands stretched unbroken to the horizon a thin slice visible through the narrow window.

 ‘What if someone is out there.
 What if something is out there?’
-Lee was obviously working himself up, his hallmark flights of imagination that proved so entertaining in the mess-hall were less amusing when confined to a hardened room barely big enough for two.
+Lee was obviously working himself up, the flights of imagination that proved so entertaining in the mess-hall were less amusing when confined to a hardened room barely big enough for two.

 ‘Nothing is out there, the same as nothing has been out there all week.
-Which has been true not only for the last year, but probably the last 200 years.
+Which has been true for the last 200 years.
 The air is gone, there’s no water, and even if you could carry enough water and food to get from one site to another, you’d freeze to death first.’

 ‘But there was life out there once.’